Did You Know?

 Coat Color: Coat colors are blue-speckled, blue-mottled, or blue, which may have white, black, or tan markings, and red-speckled or red-mottled.
 Puppies are white when they are born, and they obtain their color as they grow.

-This breed is not a pack dog and prefers to be independent, although it can socialize with other dogs if taught from an early age.
+This breed is independent, although it can socialize with other dogs if taught from an early age.
 The Blue Heeler is an independent, intelligent, and hard-working dog.
 Due to its sharp and alert mind and high levels of energy, it needs to be engaged in some task and needs to be given a job to do.
-It is good at obedience training, and hence, it needs mental and physical activity like learning training commands and tricks, going for runs, etc. A bored dog may resort to barking, and may even experience behavior problems.
+It needs mental and physical activity and does great with clicker training and positive reinforcement training.
+A bored dog may resort to barking, and may even experience behavior problems.

-This is a highly intelligent breed that learns obedience training very quickly.
+This is a highly intelligent breed that learns things very quickly.
 However, while training your Blue Heeler, make sure that you do not use a very strict or heavy-handed approach.
+Cattle dogs do well with force free, positive reinforcement training.

-› Training must be done in a gentle and friendly manner, but with firmness and assertiveness.
-This dog responds very well to praise.
+› Training must be done in a gentle and friendly manner.

-› The best way to ensure that your dog follows the commands properly is for one person to begin with the training, and for other family members to include themselves a little further down the process, after the dog has got the hang of it.
-Ideally, one person should conduct the training and establish him/herself as the leader.
+› The best way to ensure that your dog learns properly is for one person to begin with the training, and for other family members to include themselves as well so he learns to generalize behaviors .

 Exercise and Size of the House